Global Health Major

 Approved GH Cognate Courses:

-Students will be required to take two GH cognate courses.
-One course will be from a set of courses from the Natural Science Division (Global Health Cognate Courses A) and one course will be from the Fine Arts or Humanities or Social Sciences Divisions (Global Health Cognate Courses B).
+Students are required to take two GH cognate courses.
+One course from a set of courses from the Natural Science Division (Global Health Cognate Courses A) and one course from the Fine Arts or Humanities or Social Sciences Divisions (Global Health Cognate Courses B).
 The Global Health Cognate courses represent the breadth of the major in which students will be introduced to concepts of health from disciplines represented at the college.
 Students will have the opportunity to build on the concepts introduced in the Global Health cognate courses in GH 400 - Global Health Capstone.
-Below are example sets of approved Global Health Cognate courses for each group.
-Courses vary per semester.
+Below are examples of approved Global Health Cognate courses that are often taught, but courses vary per semester.
+Course options for Global Health cognate courses are shared with students prior to enrollment for upcoming semesters.
+Please contact the Global Health Program for more information.

 Natural Science Division (Global Health Cognate Courses A)